richardk88/make-it-yourself/README.md

 ## App Overview

-Make It Yourself is an application where a user can create a project of their own that other users can checkout and create on their own.
-Users can create a user profile, projects that will add to their project dashboard, and steps that will add to the specific project.
-This application is intended to bring users together to share their ideas on cool hobbies and interests to make this world a more interesting place.
+Make-It-Yourself is a "DIY" application where a user can go in and upload a project that he or she has created to share with the rest of the world.
+Users can start by creating a user dashboard, add new projects to that dashboard, and add steps that will be added to that specific project.

+This application is intended to bring users together by creating a platform where people can share their ideas, unique hobbies, and interests to make this world a more interesting place.

 User Stories:  https://trello.com/b/Jj25xtLf/wdi-project-3-miy